-If you want to become a rideshare driver in Australia, it’s mandatory that the car you drive is properly insured.
+If you want to become an Uber driver in Australia or drive for any other rideshare app, it’s mandatory that the car you drive is properly insured.
 If you’re driving a subscription car, it may even be covered by the car subscription provider.

 No matter the situation, it’s important to know what is rideshare insurance, the essentials of rideshare car insurance, and what you need in order to start earning.